Amyotrophic lateral sclerosis (ALS), also known as Motor Neuron Disease (MND), Lou Gehrig's Disease,

 inherited and passed down from generation to generation.
 Over 29 ALS-specific genetic mutations

 .
 The most

-.
-Mutations in the SOD1 gene make up around 20 percent of familial ALS, and TARDBP
+Mutations in the SOD1 gene make up around 20 percent of familial ALS, and TARDBP and FUS gene

 The remaining 90 percent of cases are known as sporadic ALS

-important to note that clinically, familial ALS and sporadic ALS are seemingly indistinguishable from one another.
+It is important to note that clinically, familial ALS and sporadic ALS appear to be indistinguishable from one another.

 ALS can affect anyone of any age, gender or race.

 However, for the most part, ALS affects people between the ages of 40 and 70